 In this class we will learn the old and new school vocabulary of hip hop styles including locking, popping and house, as well as new school choreography.
 This is an energetic class that will build your stamina, improve your flexibility and strength, and expand your hip hop vocabulary.
 The focus is on isolation, complicated rhythms, across the floor progressions and drills designed to help you master these various styles.
 Students will learn multiple combinations, be encouraged to explore creative expression through this genre, and work collaboratively with their classmates.

-Hip Hop Rep – Shakia Johnson
+Hip Hop Repertory – Shakia Johnson

-Spiraldynamik – Mirk-Robles
+Spiraldynamik – Shonach Mirk-Robles

 Spiraldynamik® is a combination of the art and science of anatomically correct movement.
 Like a “user’s manual” for the body, it enhances our understanding of body function by explaining the physics of human movement, given the laws of nature (gravity) and the human anatomical structure.
 The integration of Spiraldynamik® into the daily lives of dancers helps prevent injury, improve technique and lengthen one’s dance career.
 In this class, we will study in depth the principles of Spiraldynamik® and how we apply them to our bodies.
 We will analyze our movement patterns to identify meaningful change and improvement.
 We will study the anatomy of movement and develop an understanding of the muscular chain reactions that occur throughout the body.

-Pilates – Cook
+Pilates – Robbie Cook

 This class is designed for students with varying levels of experience with Pilates.
 We will start slowly with movement drawn from the work of Irene Dowd and progress into the Pilates repertory, exploring core stability, range of motion in all of the joints and bilateral symmetry to prepare the body for a day of moving.

-Yoga – Cook
+Yoga – Robbie Cook